nasa/cumulus-api/README.md

 ## [DEPRECATED] Cumulus-api

-**This repository is not longer developered.
-The code is moved to [here](https://github.com/cumulus-nasa/cumulus).
-We only use this repository to keep track of Development Seed's Cumulus related issues and backlog.**
+### This repository is not longer developed.
+The code is moved to [cumulus-nasa/cumulus](https://github.com/cumulus-nasa/cumulus)

 Cumulus-api is the gateway to the Cumulus platform.
 Ultimately, everything that needs to be configured on Cumulus would be handled by the cumulus-api.
 All the metrics and status of the Cumulus as a platform is also accessible through the cumulus-api.